Clean Energy Grant

 SEWDP will play a critical role in establishing and advanced energy industry in the County building employment capacity in the energy sector.
-It unites the business community with training institutions, community-based organizations, and the local workforce development board to provide work-based learning and occupational skills training to prepare eligible Prince George's County residents, within the Pepco service territory, for employment in the sustainable energy sector.
+SEWDP unites the business community with training institutions, community-based organizations, and the local workforce development board to provide work-based learning and occupational skills training to prepare eligible Prince George's County residents, within the Pepco service territory, for employment in the sustainable energy sector.
+Examples of sustainable energy jobs or careers include but are not limited to: energy auditors, solar photovoltaic or solar water heater installers, wind energy technicians, and weatherization technicians.
 To learn more, visit .